AdityaShriwas18/GitHub_Profile_Tracker/README.md

 To use GitHub Profile Finder:

-1. Open your web browser and navigate to `https://githubprofilefinderrr.netlify.app/`.
+1. Open your web browser and navigate to `https://githubprofilefinderrr.netlify.app/`
 2. Enter the GitHub user ID in the search bar.
 3. View the profile information that is displayed.
+4. To install simply add it to home screen.

 ## Contributing